Are Proofreading Courses Worth It?

 You Want Clients to Come Back

 The client from the last example continued hiring me whenever she needed a blog post proofread.
-I feel fortunate to have taken a course that allowed me to obtain the skills I need to do my job well.

 In any business, you always want to earn clients’ trust so they keep coming back.